Milly Alcock

 Milly Alcock in the series Upright

-Her expectations were met: her role as a runaway teenage failure in "Upright", which premiered in 2019, earned her the prestigious "Rising Star" film award.
-Critics highly praised Olkok's talent, noting how organic she looked on screen with the more mature and experienced actor, comedian Tim Minchin.
+Her instincts proved right: her role as a runaway teen in "Upright", which premiered in 2019, earned her the prestigious "Rising Star" award.
+Critics raved about Alcock's talent, noting how naturally she held her own on screen alongside the more experienced actor and comedian Tim Minchin.
 Soon after, the successful series was renewed for a second season.
 "My Meg is a beautiful and complex three-dimensional character," Milly said of her character.

 Milly Alcock and Tim Minchin on the set of The Piano